Live Catnip FAQs

 LIVE CATNIP FAQs

-Catnip contains a natural substance, called Nepetalactone, which triggers a euphoric, mood enhancing response in the brain that is temporary, usually lasting about 10 to 15 minutes.
-For most cats, catnip also stimulates exercise and appetite, and can soothe or relax an anxious cat.
+Catnip contains a natural substance, called Nepetalactone, which triggers a euphoric, mood-enhancing response in the brain when the scent is inhaled by binding to the olfactory receptors, mimicking feline pheromones.
+The effects are temporary, usually lasting about 10 to 15 minutes.
+For most cats, catnip also stimulates play, exercise and appetite, and can soothe or relax an anxious cat, especially when eaten.

 Catnip is very versatile!
 You can pinch a leaf or stem from the plant and present it to your cat to sniff, roll on or even eat (yes, it is perfectly safe for cats to eat, and much gentler on their mouths and tummies than dried, ground-up catnip.)
 Try rubbing a leaf or two on their favorite toy or perch.
 Some cats need no encouragement – just place the pot on the floor and let them love on it.